-Home » Autism Advocacy » Man with Autism Makes History as White House Intern
+Home » Autism Case studies / success stories » Success Stories: Autistic Man Makes History as White House Intern

-Man with Autism Makes History as White House Intern
+Success Stories: Autistic Man Makes History as White House Intern

-During his internship, Xavier had the chance to check out Marine One, have lunch with many staff members including his friend Andrew Giuliani (son of former New York City Mayor Rudy Giuliani) and even introduced Secretary of Health and Human Services Alex Azar to the crowd of interns on stage in the White House South Court Auditorium.
+In a memorable moment, Xavier introduced Secretary of Health and Human Services Alex Azar to a crowd of interns in the White House South Court Auditorium.

-Xavier, who is CEO of the Xavier DeGroat Autism Foundation which creates and promotes opportunities for people with autism, also spent time with US President Donald Trump, Vice President Mike Pence, Secretary of State Mike Pompeo, Secretary Betsy DeVos, and many other leaders who are all said to have found Xavier an inspiration.
+As the CEO of the Xavier DeGroat Autism Foundation, which is dedicated to creating opportunities for people with autism, Xavier used his position to connect with top leaders, including then-President Donald Trump, Vice President Mike Pence, Secretary of State Mike Pompeo, and Secretary Betsy DeVos.

 Driving positive change for people with autism

-Xavier also put together a draft of ideas for new legislation in Congress to help improve Homeland Security and FBI relations with those on the autism spectrum.
-His ideas included better provision of special services for people with autism at airports under Transportation Security Administration (TSA), and throughout all federal sites.
+Xavier also drafted ideas for new legislation in Congress to improve Homeland Security and FBI relations with people on the autism spectrum.

 United States Secretary of Housing and Urban Development, Ben Carson, told Autism Parenting Magazine: “Xavier DeGroat’s work to spread awareness for people with autism in communities across the country is an inspiration for all Americans thirsty for good news.
 Our nation is better because of people like Xavier using compassion to help their neighbors in need.”